zubkov-andrei/pg_profile/doc/pg_profile.md

 * *Ix* - statistics for all relation indexes blocks reads (*idx_blks_read*)
 * *TOAST* - statistics for TOAST-table block reads (*toast_blks_read*)
 * *TOAST-Ix* - statistics for TOAST index block reads (*tidx_blks_read*)
+* *Hit(%)* - number of heap, indexes, toast and toast index blocks fetched from shared buffers as a percentage of all their blocks fetched from shared buffers and file system

 Each read statistic in this table is divided in two columns:
 * *Blks* - number of block reads for relation heap, index, TOAST or TOAST index